 The Astronomisches Rechen-Institut (ARI) was founded in 1700 in Berlin and was initially tasked with calendrical calculations.
 After World War II the institute moved to Heidelberg.
 The main research areas at the ARI are extrasolar planets, stellar dynamics, star clusters, galaxy evolution, galaxy clusters, gravitational lensing, and cosmology.
 ARI astronomers use a wide range of ground-based and space-based optical, infrared, and X-ray observatories as well as high-performance supercomputers.
-The ARI has published a long series of fundamental astronomical catalogs and leads the German Astrophysical Virtual Observatory (GAVO).
-ARI scientists are heavily involved in the Gaia mission of the European Space Agency (ESA).
-The ARI is the PI institution of the DFG Collaborative Research Centre SFB 881 "The Milky Way System", which funds and coordinates the Heidelberg efforts to explore the evolutionary history of the Milky Way.
-The ARI is also involved in several other international projects (including RAVE, Pan-STARRS, LAMOST, GREAT, LEGUS, HTTP, 4MOST, and microlensing networks).
+ARI has published a long series of fundamental astronomical catalogs and leads the German Astrophysical Virtual Observatory (GAVO).
+ARI leads several DPAC Workpackages of the Gaia mission of the European Space Agency (ESA) is the PI institution of the DFG Collaborative Research Centre SFB 881 "The Milky Way System", which funds and coordinates the Heidelberg efforts to explore the evolutionary history of the Milky Way.
+ARI is also involved in several other international projects (including RAVE, Pan-STARRS, LAMOST, GREAT, LEGUS, HTTP, 4MOST, and microlensing networks).

 Tel.
 (AU-2): 06221 54 4837